 A Parking Sign without arrows means both directions Keep in mind that a parking sign without arrows means that rule regulates the curb space in both directions until the next parking sign, or if none, the end of the block

-Can I put a “For Sale” sign on my car while it’s parked on a NYC street?
-Yes, as long as you are not in the regular business of selling cars.
+Can I put a “For Sale” sign on my car while it’s parked on an NYC street?
+Yes, you can put a “For Sale” sign on your car as long as you are not in the regular business of selling cars.
 Here are the rules: (n) Special restrictions on parking.
-(1) Parking for sales purposes prohibited.
-No person regularly engaged in the sale of vehicles […]
+(1) Parking for sales purposes […]

 NYC does not honor out-of-state disability parking permits So beware!
 However, residents from other states can apply for a NYC parking permit for people with disabilities.
 Here’s more details about NY State and NYC disability parking permits,